 In this course, students receive an introduction to several forms of creative written expression through the study of outstanding examples of published craft and the drafting of original work.
 Creative media may include creative nonfiction, dramatic writing for the stage or the screen, fiction, and poetry.
-Fall only.
-Core: EC.
+Prerequisite: ENGL 110.
+EC.